nosuta/go-wasmsqlite/README.md

 - 🔄 Full transaction support (BEGIN/COMMIT/ROLLBACK)
 - ⚡ Works with any sqlc-generated SQLite code
 - 📦 No JavaScript toolchain required for users
+- 🔍 VFS detection to know if using OPFS or in-memory storage
+- 💼 Database dump/load functionality for backups and migrations
+- 🏗️ Embedded Worker - no external JavaScript files needed

 ## Requirements